-Clarification of optimum silica nanofiller on treeing in silicone rubber
+Clarification of the optimum silica nanofiller amount for electrical treeing resistance

 This paper aims to clarify the optimum amount of fumed silica (SiO2) nanofiller in resisting the initiation and propagation of electrical treeing in silicone rubber (SiR).
 Unlike other works, SiR/SiO2 nanocomposites containing seven different weight percentages of SiO2 nanofiller were prepared for this purpose.
 To achieve the objective, the electrical tree characteristics of the SiR/SiO2 nanocomposites were investigated by comparing the tree initiation voltage, tree breakdown time, tree propagation length and tree growth rate with its equivalent unfilled SiR.
-Moreover, the structural morphological analysis was conducted on the SiR/SiO2 nanocomposite samples.
+Moreover, the structural and morphological analyses were conducted on the SiR/SiO2 nanocomposite samples.
 The results showed that the SiR, when added with an appropriate amount of SiO2 nanofiller, could result in an improved electrical tree resistance.
-It implies that the 5wt% of silica is the optimum amount to achieve the optimal electrical tree resistance such that above 5wt%, the tree resistance performance has been abruptly reduced, subjected to the agglomeration issue.
+It implies that the 5 wt% of silica is the optimum amount to achieve the optimal electrical tree resistance such that above 5 wt%, the tree resistance performance has been abruptly reduced, subjected to the agglomeration issue.